lucho1/CronosEngine/docs/README.md

 ## Innovating Features & Functionalities
 * Shader System
-* Lighting algorithm improved, better than Phong (Blinn-Phong) - Test the difference with Spotlights!
+* Lighting algorithm, better than Phong (Blinn-Phong) - Test the difference with Spotlights! (by selecting the option in rendering modes tab at scene window)
-* Material System with shader rendering
+* Material System with shader rendering pipeline
+* Shaders & Materials creation and modification from the Engine
 * ZBuffer Real-Time Renderer (Check the Shaded dropdown in the editor, above scene window)
+* Rendering Optimization Comparative.
+Check out the pdf in the repository (or in the downloadable release) to see a comparative of different rendering ways involving objects' ordering per materials, uniforms send order & place...
+It includes a link to an excel with the entire data!

 * Timing: Play/Pause/Stop & x2/x0.5 speed!
 * Engine's camera speed control with mouse middle button (Unity-like!)